MarkRobitaille/COMP3040A2/README.md

 Finally, this section will cover some basic appearance settings to make your resume fit your style.

-17. In your resume's repository, go to the Settings page.
+17. Go to the Settings page in your resume's repository.
 18. Scroll to the GitHub Pages section of the settings.
 It should be listed near the bottom.

 ![Set Theme](https://i.imgur.com/NstQaKS.gif)